Parameterized Approximation for Robust Clustering in Discrete Geometric Spaces: Introduction

 where $cost(p,C)=\delta(p,C)^z$ and $\delta(p,C)=\min_{c\in C} \delta(p,c)$.
 Note that $\kzc$ encapsulates the classical \kmd, and \kms~for $z=1$ and $z=2$, respectively .

 Center-based clustering has cemented its place as an unsupervised learning method that has proven effective in modeling a variety of real-world problem.
-In most of the practical machine learning applications however, it is observed that the input data is rarely of high quality .
+In most of the practical machine learning applications however, it is observed that the input data is rarely of high quality.

 To tackle this challenge, we study a robust version of \kzc in this paper which can handle uncertainty in the input: Consider a situation where we do not have complete knowledge about the clients that will be served.
-In order to perform well despite this uncertainty, Anthony et al.~\cite{AGGN10} defined a concept of robustness for the \kmd~problem.
-In this paper, we address the following robust version of the \kzc problem.
-Formally, for a constant $z \ge 1$, the \rkc problem is defined as follows: \\ \defproblemout{\rkc}{Instance $(P,F,\delta)$ with $\delta$ being a metric on $P \cup F$, positive integer $k$, a weight function $w\colon P \rightarrow {\mathbb R}_{+}$, and $m$ groups $S_1,\ldots, S_m$ such that $S_i \subseteq P, P= \cup_{i \in [m]} S_i$.}{A $k$-element subset $X \subseteq F$ that minimizes $\max_{i \in [m]} \sum_{p \in S_i} w(p) \delta(p,X)^z$}.\\
+In order to perform well despite this uncertainty, Anthony et al.~\cite{AGGN10} defined a concept of robustness for the \kmd~problem, in which each possible scenario is represented by a group of clients and the goal is to find a solution that performs best possible even in the worst scenario.
+In this paper, we address the following robust version of the \kzc problem (called \rkc): \\